danielfrg/word2vec/README.md

 pip install word2vec
 ```

-The installation requires to compile the original C code:

 ### Compilation

-In order to compile the original C code a `gcc` compiler is needed.
+The installation requires to compile the original C code using `gcc`.

 You can override the compilation flags if needed: